-Members 5 years and older must obtain a photo pass and it must be presented to the facility staff each visit.
-Only members in good standing may enjoy the facilities; dues, special assessments, and any other fees must be paid.
+Members 3 years and older must obtain a pool facility membership so each visit can be verified.

+Only members in good standing may enjoy the facilities; dues, special assessments, and any other fees must be current.

-Adults and children may be required to provide acceptable identification (i.e., drivers license/school ID card) to receive passes.
+Adults and children may be required to provide acceptable identification (i.e., drivers' license/school ID card) to receive passes.